ga-adi-gelato/Project-4-Portfolio-Project/readme.md

 ---

 ***This is a Developer Alpha, opened to select individuals to test the game engine on a variety of mobile devices.
 All Tools and Abilities have been unlocked.
 Certain features are missing and may be added / removed at random by the developer.
 Graphics and gameplay are subject to change.
 The app may crash or become unresponsive.***

+---

+The App is currently in Closed Alpha testing, with access restricted to a limited number of users on an invite-only basis.
+To request an invite, email the project's author, then procede to the link below to start your download:

+<a href="https://play.google.com/apps/testing/io.github.tuckingfypos.hackcess">View Hackcess Alpha Page on the Google Play Store.</a>